UPDATE 11/11/22020: Council has approved the 2-field plan but with numerous conditions. Find those conditions and the new layout here.

 But on November 14, 2019, HISD came back to P&Z with a request to change the approved site plan to include the construction of 2 fields, a softball facility and a baseball facility.
 The fields are being built to support less than 100 players plus coaches.

 Currently 51 of the 84 trees on the HISD list would be removed.
 See page 3 of this 4-page document.

 There will be a 45 foot high net around the fields to avoid balls hitting cars, people, and possibly homes.
 Usage includes practice and games and special events.
 Discussion during the meetings included possible future use by Bellaire Little League as well.

 The plans include batting cages and future bleachers.
 The actual dimensions are not shown on the site plans, but an internet search provides information on standard dimensions.
-Here’s one link to on standard high school baseball field layouts.

 A drive by the old Gordon campus makes one realize how many of the beautiful trees will be lost.
 Almost all the majestic old oaks along Avenue B and every tree on the interior of the site are scheduled to be removed.